 The coalescence of these ideas rolling around in my head became the SPONTANEOUS BEHAVIOR PROTOCOL (wish I had decided to call it something shorter and catchier!).
 I then discovered that there were many other trainers around the country doing versions of this same thing.

 The SPONTANEOUS BEHAVIOR PROTOCOL is definitely a deference protocol.
 There is a lot of controversy in the dog training world these days about the necessity for a strict deference protocol.
 I am a strong proponent of deference protocols for dogs with behavior issues.
 The more severe the behavior issue the more strict the owner should adhere to the protocol.
 But this is not your run-of-the-mill deference protocol.
-It’s a kinder, gentler version of the deference protocol, crafted so that the dog learns to happily offer polite behavior on his own without you cuing him to do so.
+It’s a kinder, gentler, and VOLUNTARY version of a deference protocol, crafted so that the dog learns to happily offer polite behavior on his own without you cuing him to do so.